gristlabs/grist-help/help/creating-doc.md

 *![add-new-menu-doc](images/add-new-menu-doc.png){: .screenshot4}*
 {: .screenshot-half }

-You can read more about imports data at [Importing more data](imports.md).
+You can read more about importing data at [Importing more data](imports.md).